Top ten things to see in Treasurer's House

 Lantern-style pendulum clock

-A giant 13-foot-long pendulum was added to this brass lantern clock, which dates from 1670.
-It hangs in the Minstrel’s Gallery of the Great Hall.
-At the top of the clock is a bell covered by a brass dome surmounted by a winged putto.
+A giant 13 foot long pendulum was added to this brass lantern clock, only 24 years after the Dutch discovery that pendulums were the regulator of clocks.
+Dating to 1670, it hangs in the Minstrel’s Gallery above the Great Hall.
+At the top of the click is a bell covered by a brass dome surmounted by a winged putto.

 Frank Green's dressing case